 Regardless of which way you engage your patients, it is recommended that you tailor your delivery methods to the way patients consume information, in order to deliver an optimized patient experience.
 Physitrack’s exercise video content ranges from neurological, musculoskeletal, and cardiac exercise content for children, adults and as well as the elderly.
 Their extensive and easy-to-use solution makes engagement simple and fast, while giving patients access to prescribed content and outcome measures on the free PhysiApp patient companion app.

 Physical Therapy technology is ever changing and evolving.
 In order to provide the best possible patient experience, while working to deliver an optimized patient outcome, it is vital for both the patients and physical therapists to utilize solutions such as drchrono EHR, integrated with Physitrack.

 Physitrack is an integration partner that further contributes to drchrono’s robust All in One EHR platform, ideally suited for Physical Therapists.

-If you have any questions regarding drchrono EHR for Physical Therapy or Physitrack integration, email us at email@example.com or to enhance your practice today.
+If you have any questions regarding drchrono EHR for Physical Therapy or Physitrack integration, email us at email@example.com or Schedule a Demo to enhance your practice today.

 Michael Sloniewsky is Physitrack’s General Manager for North America and has been a healthcare strategy and operations leader for almost 20 years.
 Michael heads up the company’s partnerships and development across North America, from the company’s US base in Houston, Texas.